dustinpfister/blog_posts/_posts/js-onunload.md

 ## 1 - The basics of the on unload event

 In this section I will be going over a basic example of the on unload event in client side javaScript.
 Although I will be keeping this example as simple as I can this is not a [getting started type post on javaScript in general](/2018/11/27/js-getting-started/).
+So I assume that you have at least some experience when it comes to getting started with simple client side javaScript projects such as the ones I will be writing about in this post.

 ## 1.1 - basic on unload example using local storage